quasarframework/quasar-framework.org/source/guide/quasar-cli-release-notes.md

 ---
 NPM package holding Quasar CLI is `quasar-cli`.

+#### v0.1.4 / 2016-06-14

+  * CLI Update Notifier.
+When new CLI version is released it will notify the user.

 #### v0.1.3 / 2016-06-13

   * Serve Static-Content Folders (`quasar serve`).
 Read more [here](/guide/cli-commands.html#Serve-Static-Content-Folder).